 Benchmarking puts you in control of your building energy and water performance by measuring, tracking, and comparing this performance to peers, to a standard building, and itself over time.
-The City of Minneapolis requires large commercial and multi-family to report and disclose their energy and water use to the City.
+The City of Minneapolis requires large commercial and multi-family to report and disclose their whole-building energy and water use to the City.
 Learn what benchmarking is and why the City is requiring it.

 Commercial and multi-family buildings greater than 50,000 sqft in size in the City of Minneapolis are required to benchmark and report energy and water consumption per Ordinance 47.190.
 Industrial building space is excluded.
 Buildings under new ownership must also submit data after using signed consent forms from the previous owner to obtain energy data.
 Initial compliance dates vary for multi-family buildings based on size as shown in the chart below.
 For questions, contact Minneapolis Environmental Services by email or phone, 612-673-3091.